mitchmitchell/magnolia-manor-weather-station/README.md

-# MagnoliaManorWeather
+# Magnolia Manor Weather Station

-A Particle project named MagnoliaManorWeather
+A Particle project using the Sparkfun Photon Weather Shield

 ## Welcome to your project!